Home > Windows files > DnsJumper.exe

 Free PC Check

-Take advantage of our Free Computer Check to identify problems with DnsJumper.exe
+Take advantage of our free computer check to identify problems with DnsJumper.exe

 What you should know about DnsJumper.exe DNS Jumper

 DnsJumper.exe is not part of Windows, but it is important nonetheless.
 DnsJumper.exe is found in a subdirectory of "C:\Program Files".
+Frequently occurring are file sizes such as 905,952 bytes (66% of all these files) or, as the case may be, 988,721 bytes.

 There is no embedded description in this file.
 These days, this is rather unusual This DnsJumper program does not have a visible window, and does not appear on the taskbar.
 The DnsJumper file is not part of the Windows operating system.
+DnsJumper.exe is capable of log keyboard entries, track other applications as well as modify other Windows tasks.
+For this reason, 58% of all experts consider this file to be a possible threat.
+The probability that it can cause harm is high.

-A DnsJumper.exe file has a 61% certainty of being dangerous if it is found in a subdirectory of "C:\Users\USERNAME".
-In this case, the file size is usually 988,721 bytes (50% of all these files) or, as the case may be, 652,269 bytes.
-It does not come from Microsoft and is not part of the operating system.
-The application does not have a visible window, and does not appear on the taskbar.
-This file contains no information about the producer or the version.
-DnsJumper.exe is capable of log keyboard entries, Change the behavior of other applications as well as monitor other applications.
+A DnsJumper.exe file has a 66% certainty of being dangerous if it is found in a subdirectory of "C:\Users\USERNAME".
+In this case, the file size is usually 988,721 bytes (66% of all these files) or, as the case may be, 652,269 bytes.
+There is no embedded description in this file.
+These days, this is rather unusual The application does not have a visible window, and does not appear on the taskbar.
+It was developed by a so-called third party provider - and not by Microsoft.
+DnsJumper.exe is capable of interpret keystrokes, monitor other applications as well as Change the behavior of other applications.

 If you see this file on your hard drive or in Windows Task Manager, please make sure that it is not a malicious variant.
 It's a fact that many trojans try to cloak their true identity by calling themselves DnsJumper.exe.
 With the above information or by using tools like Security Task Manager you can determine if, in your case, the file is an undesirable variant.